 Notices to competitors will be posted on the official notice board located at

 Royal Temple Yacht Club’s clubhouse.
-Notices relating to the re-scheduling of races will also be posted on the notice board near to the entrance to the Western Marina.
+Notices relating to the re-scheduling of race will also be posted on the notice board near to the entrance to the Western Marina.
 The results office is located at Royal Temple Yacht Club’s clubhouse.

 Results will be displayed on the bar screens and at www.ramsgate week.com